MasterPuffin/MKS-GEN-L-V2-Marlin-Firmware-for-Ender-3/README.md

 The 2 wire black and white cable goes to the green Z-min header, however unlike the normal endstops, the black cable goes on the middle plug (GND) and the white one on the lowermost one (D18).

 ## Firmware
-Change the following parameters in addition the the changes above
+Change the following parameters in addition to the changes above

 ### Configuration.h